Jackass (franchise): Jackass Forever (2022)

 In a 2018 interview, Knoxville said that he was open to making a fourth Jackass film that may feature some new cast members, "just to bring in some fresh blood into it."
 He said that he had continued to write ideas for a Jackass film and that "a ton" have been set aside should the project receive the green-light.
 In July 2019, former cast member Chris Raab said that he had interviewed the Jackass crew on his Bathroom Break podcast and noted that everyone was still open to a fourth film should Knoxville, Tremaine, and Spike Jonze agree.
 On December 19, 2019, Paramount confirmed that a fourth Jackass film was set for production and scheduled for release on March 5, 2021.
 In April 2020, the film's release date was rescheduled to July 2, 2021.
 In July 2020, due to the ongoing COVID-19 pandemic, the film was rescheduled once again to September 3, 2021.
 In April 2021, Paramount in a major reshuffle, moved the release date again to October 22, 2021.
 Principal photography started on March 3, 2020, and shut down on March 15, 2020 because of the COVID-19 pandemic.
 Filming resumed 7 months later on October 19, 2020.
 Paramount officially released the movie in the United States on February 4, 2022.

 Jackass 4.5 (2022)

 Jackass 4.5 is compiled from outtakes, behind-the-scenes footage, and unused material shot during the filming of Jackass Forever, along with later interviews with the cast and crew members.
-It was released on Netflix on May 20, 2022, and will remain there until 2024, after which it will be released on Paramount+.
+It was released on Netflix on May 20, 2022.

 Television

 Jackass Backyard BBQ (2002)

 Jackass Backyard BBQ is a TV special that features the entire Jackass cast promoting the first Jackass movie.
 Dave England did not appear in this special, but archival footage of him is shown.
-It features celebrity guest appearances from Andrew W.K., Tré Cool, Rivers Cuomo, Eric Koston, Lara Flynn Boyle, Danny Masterson, and Slash.
+It features celebrity guest appearances from Eric Koston, Tré Cool, Andrew W.K., Slash, Rivers Cuomo, Lara Flynn Boyle, and Danny Masterson.
 It premiered on MTV in July, 2002.